AbdeltwabMF/next-prayer/README.md

 # Next Prayer (nxprayer)

-`Islamic prayers` reminder, for your status bar or/and scripts.
+`Islamic prayers` reminder, for Linux status bars.

 ---

 ## Features
 - displays the `next prayer time`.
 - `send notification` if it's the time for a prayer.
+- displays the `time left` until the next prayer.
-- displays the `remaining time` till the next prayer.
+- displays the `elapsed time` since the previous prayer.

 ---